beeb/pancaketrade/README.md

 You will receive a notification in the Telegram chat.
 You can then start by adding your tokens with the `/addtoken` chat command.

+The other most useful command is the `/status` command that will display all your tokens and the existing orders.

+_Please note_ that at this moment, the messages resulting from the `/status` command do not update automatically.
+Doing this caused problems with my bots where I could not edit messages anymore, and the root cause has not yet been identified.
+As such, message updates have been disabled for now.

 ## Configuration file

 The script looks for a file named `config.yml` by default.
 You can pass another filename to the `trade` command as a